Would You Like To Get More Done…In Less Time?

 You can apply this same principle to other areas of life by challenging certain stories in your head, for example, that it will take years to reach certain personal goals, like say a health goal or to increase your income bracket, or to retire with sufficient funds to serve the lifestyle you want.

 Change can happen much faster than we anticipate.
 I see it all the time with my coaching clients…When people start to get very clear about their goals, and very clear about the action steps that will ‘move the needle most’ towards realising that goal…they quickly become more effective in their daily life and get amazing results that much faster.
-That’s because they know exactly what to focus on to get where they want to go….and they override the old stories that keep meaningful outcomes at a distance.
+That’s because they know exactly what to focus on to get where they want to go…and they override the old stories that keep meaningful outcomes at a distance.

 3 Ways To Apply Parkinson’s Law To Your Life Immediately

-1. Try giving yourself a much tighter timeframe to complete the task.
+Firstly, try giving yourself a much tighter timeframe to complete the task.
 It must be both challenging and realistic, so play around with this.
 You’ll get better at judging what you are capable of by experimenting.

-2. Reward yourself for meeting your self-imposed deadline.
+Secondly, you must reward yourself for meeting your self-imposed deadline.
 Finishing early could be seen to just bring the next task forward.
 “All work and no play” is no fun.
 So punctuate your successful completions with satisfying rewards.
 Results = Rewards (which is in itself motivating)…Then move on to your next job.

-3. Don’t be a perfectionist.
+And lastly, don’t be a perfectionist.
 Near enough is good enough in many cases, and perfect is just an excuse to be hard on oneself.
 Instead of wasting time picking holes in your work, trying to make it better – decide what is a sufficient result…then use your spare time to have more fun!

 Well, thanks for reading my thoughts on how to get more done.
 Please join the conversation by leaving your comments below.